dhatim/python-license-check/README.rst

     check authorized packages...4 packages.
     check unknown licenses...none

-If some dependencies are unknown or are not matching strategy, the output will be something like:
+If some dependencies are unknown or are not matching the strategy, the output will be something like:
 ::

-    $ liccheck -s my_strategy.ini -r my_project/required.txt
+    $ liccheck -s my_strategy.ini -r my_project/requirements.txt
 	gathering licenses...32 packages and dependencies.
 	check forbidden packages based on licenses...1 forbidden packages :
 	    Unidecode (0.4.21) : GPL ['GNU General Public License v2 or later (GPLv2+)']